What is Nashville PRIDE's mission statement?

 In June 1969, a group of LGBT people rioted following a police raid on the Stonewall Inn, a gay bar at 43 Christopher Street, New York City.
 Further protests and rioting continued for several nights following the raid.
 This is an important milestone event for the Gay Rights movement.

-In 2000, President Bill Clinton declared June, Gay & Lesbian Pride Month, this was renamed in 2010 by President Obama as Lesbian, Gay, Bisexual, and Transgender Pride Month.
-June was chosen to commemorate the Stonewall Riots of 1969 in Greenwich Village that sparked the GLBT liberation movement in the US.
+In 2000, President Bill Clinton declared June, Gay & Lesbian Pride Month.
+This was renamed in 2010 by President Obama as Lesbian, Gay, Bisexual, and Transgender Pride Month.
+June was chosen to commemorate the Stonewall Riots of 1969 in Greenwich Village that sparked the LGBT liberation movement in the US.

 Have you considered moving Pride to another month?